Fiber art: History of textile work

-where women were making embroidered banners for their protests.
+when women were making embroidered banners for their protests.

 The reclamation of fiber arts

 In the 1970s, needlework was reclaimed by the feminist movement.
 This began the reintroduction of textiles and fiber in 'high art'.

 Judy Chicago founded the first feminist art program in the United States, and proceeded to coin the name feminist art, with many artists working with fiber arts, especially in her project Womanhouse.

 Chicago created one of the first pieces of "high art" that incorporates and celebrates needlework and fabrics within women's history, called The Dinner Party (1979).
-Linda Nochlin In 1971 continue with the feminist movement by publishing her groundbreaking essay Why Have There Been No Great Women Artists?
+Linda Nochlin would advance feminist art history and theory by publishing her groundbreaking essay Why Have There Been No Great Women Artists?

 The Subversive Stitch

 In 1984, Rozsika Parker published The Subversive Stitch: Embroidery and the making of the feminine.
 Parker has published books on art history and psychotherapy, and uses theories from both fields in her analysis of "women's work".
 Parker examines the belief of women and embroidery as both feminine and natural, and the appearance of natural that is actually socially constructed.
 Her analysis on feminism is strongly argued that needlework signifies the relationship between women and the domestic sphere.
 Gendering that concept dates back to the 1500s when other crafts such as embroidery and textile work were made by women.

 Many people had varying reactions from emotionally moved to deeply disgraced after seeing the exhibitions 'The Subversive Stitch', of which incorporated two shows called 'Embroidery in Women's Lives 1300–1900' and 'Women in Textiles Today' in July 1989, as recorded in Pennina Barnett's article "Afterthoughts on curating 'The Subversive Stitch' ".
 The critical response from women and feminist's reviews and articles were similar.
 These two shows were based on Parker's book.

 Barnett describes that most historical studies of embroidery concentrate on questions of style and technique, where these exhibitions track the idea of femininity that was forced upon women through embroidery from medieval times, when it was considered a high art form practiced by both men and women, to its current denotation as a 'feminine craft'.
 But perhaps this exhibition, with both historical and modern shows side by side provoke new ideas into the more historical objects.
 Adding names and dates to the creation of the objects thrusts them into the art world once again.
 The context in which these women worked, varying greatly because of class, race, and gender, juxtaposed with contemporary work beside names, dates, and even poetry created a language and a new critical way of looking into this medium.